agentmodels/agentmodels.org/chapters/5d-joint-inference.md

 ### Formalization of Joint Inference
-We formalize joint inference over beliefs, preferences and biases by extending the approach developing in Chapter IV.
+ <a id="formalization"></a>We formalize joint inference over beliefs, preferences and biases by extending the approach developing in Chapter IV.
 In Equation (2) of that chapter, an agent was characterized by parameters $$  \left\langle U, \alpha, b_0 \right\rangle$$.
-To include the possibility of time-inconsistent and Greedy/Myopic agents, an agent $$\theta$$ is now characterized by a tuple of parameters as follows: <a id="formalization"></a>
+To include the possibility of time-inconsistent and Greedy/Myopic agents, an agent $$\theta$$ is now characterized by a tuple of parameters as follows:

 $$
 \theta = \left\langle U, \alpha, b_0, k, \nu, C \right\rangle